 The report for the Q3 2019 indicated that Google’s total revenue ($33.9 billion) amounted to $28.6 billion for advertising on its own websites and $5.3 billion for posting on partner sites.

 Larry Page and Sergey Brin built their business on the principle of openness.
-For 18 years, their unofficial slogan was “Don’t be evil” (until May 2018), which is why Google was called the corporation of good.
+Until May 2018, their unofficial slogan was ‘Don’t be evil,’ which is why Google was called the corporation of good.
 The company has always sought to openly share information with the world.
 Now Google’s dominance is due to the Big data network effect and artificial intelligence, as well as its combination with the power of habit.

 In the era of blockchain and decentralization, Google does not seem so open anymore, because all of its web products are centralized.
 Many IT professionals are worried about what the tech giants are turning into.
 They believe that it is time for users to switch to the services that are truly open and transparent, and not just position themselves as such.